 This is all to say you should become accustomed to the idea of giving up.
 It’s human nature to want to see things through to the end—to finish the book, to sit through the movie, to watch the entire show, to beat the video game.
 Screw that!
 Quitting is good.
 If you’re not enjoying something, there’s little reason to give it your hard-earned time, especially if doing so will prevent you from spending that time on something you might thoroughly enjoy.

 Don’t sleep on the various games-on-demand services at your fingertips, all of which can mitigate the sunk-cost factor that can arise when you dabble in many video games.
-For $10 a month, Xbox and PC players can access more than 100 games via Xbox Game Pass.
-(A $15 tier also comes bundled with EA Play, a similar library including games from that mega-publisher’s library.)
-Meanwhile, for the same price, PlayStation users can sign up for PS Now, a near-identical service.
+For $9.99 a month, Xbox and PC players can access more than 100 games via Xbox Game Pass.
+(A $14.99 tier also comes bundled with EA Play, a similar library including games from that mega-publisher’s library.)
+Meanwhile, for roughly the same price depending on what tier you choose, PlayStation users can sign up for PS Plus, a near-identical service.
 Popular games land on these Netflix-style platforms constantly.
 While the monthly costs certainly aren’t free, they cost less than throwing $60 at a game you might dip out of.